12.7% of all sick days taken in the UK can be attributed to mental health conditions, according to Mental Health Foundation.

-Undiagnosed workplace depression is a reported driver for low staff-retention rates, toxic morale, decreased productivity, increased absenteeism and presenteeism.
+Undiagnosed workplace depression can cause staff-retention rates, poor morale, decreased productivity, increased absenteeism and presenteeism.
 Outside the office can prove just as gloomy.
 Depression damages inter-personal relationships by causing the patient to retreat, cut-off communication with family and loved ones, neglect hygiene as well as adopt unhealthy coping mechanisms.

 Stress, anxiety and depression in the workplace are often far harder to spot than a physical ailment.
 That's why we thought we'd lend a hand.
 Here's how to spot the signs of depression in the workplace.

 In its mildest form, from those who suffer, employers can expect to see a dip in concentration plus a struggle to stay focused, motivated and productive within the office.
-At its most severe, mental ill-health is life-threatening.
+At its most severe, mental ill-health caused by depression is life-threatening.

 The Mental Health Foundation recommend that we look out for:

-Depression in the workplace can change an employee's behaviour, although, admittedly, the red flags may not be as noticeable - especially if you're lucky enough to not know what you're looking for.
+Depression in the workplace can change an employee's behaviour, although, admittedly, the red flags may not be as noticeable - especially if you don't know what you're looking for.

 Severe and long-term anxiety is known to trigger our primal fight or flight mentality, leading to rash decisions, poor communication and further heightened stress levels.
 Instead of focusing on high-priority work, meetings and events, employees who suffer from depression may miss deadlines, mishear briefs and even seem less-dedicated to their job or the company.